Wednesday, October 31, 2007

 Wow.

-I don't know if tonight's one-game playoff will go down in history as one of the most memorable in history, but it should.
+I don't know if tonight's one-game playoff will go down as one of the most memorable in history, but it should.
 The Wild Card isn't glamorous, and neither are the Padres and Rockies, but tonight was an incredibly exciting game for a number of reasons.

 I must say that I was in rehearsal this evening and didn't join the game until the 8th inning, when it was tied 6-6.
 Amazingly enough, it stayed tied into the 13th.
 Both bullpens did a pretty impressive job of keeping the runs off the board.
 If Heath Bell is an unlikely hero, Matt Herges is even more unlikely, but he threw 3 scoreless innings none the less.